VeryLittleGravitas/CDTADPQ/readme.md

 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;

+**See the code repository for specifics of implementation. [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master) The pattern library utilised conforms to ADA and WCAG 2.0, see [Pattern Library Accessibility Notes](https://standards.usa.gov/getting-started/designers/#notes-on-accessibility).**

 h.
 Created or used a design style guide and/or a pattern library;

 **This project will use the [Draft U.S. Web Design Standards](https://standards.usa.gov/) as style guide and/or pattern library**.